madscodess/newsletter-signup/README.md

 - Form validation and regular expression
 - Referencing a user input so that it can be used on another page

-Some javascript i'm proud of:
+Snipped of Javascript I'm proud of:

 ```js
 //when button clicked, display thank you message if email is validated